mike-neck/kotlin-jvm-stdlib-kata/README.md

 Initialize Kata
 ---

-Clone this repo or simply download and extract the master zip file (and unzip it), then follow the instructions below for your IDE/platform.
+Clone this repo or simply download and extract the zip file from [release page](https://github.com/mike-neck/kotlin-jvm-stdlib-kata/releases), then follow the instructions below for your IDE/platform.

 ### IntelliJ IDEA users